 Incompletes.
-An incomplete is identified on the report card with an "I." An incomplete grade must be removed two weeks after the completion of the course or it automatically becomes an "F." This time frame may be adjusted at the discretion of the Director or instructor.
+An incomplete is identified on the report card with an "I." An incomplete grade must be removed two weeks after the completion of the course or it automatically becomes the grade earned.
+This time frame may be adjusted at the discretion of the Director or Director of Education.
 The incomplete grade has no effect on the GPA.
 However, the incomplete grade is considered as credits attempted, but not competed, in calculating the percentage needed for satisfactory academic progress.
 After the two week period and the course completion, the student receives his/her grade, and the student's GPA and satisfactory academic progress are recalculated.

-Course incompletes must be completed within two weeks of the end of the current quarter or at the discretion of the teacher and/or Director.
-If the incomplete is not completed within the assigned time frame, an automatic "F" will result.
+Course incompletes must be completed within two weeks of the end of the current quarter or at the discretion of the Director or Director of Education.
+If the incomplete is not completed within the assigned time frame, the grade earned will result.
 If the incomplete takes the completed credits below the 36.0 required yearly for financial aid, the student cannot receive additional financial aid until the credits are completed.

 Withdrawals.
 A student may add a course no later than one week after the course begins.
-A student dropping a course after that time period and before the end of the ninth week of a full-term course or the fourth week of a half-term course will receive the notation "Withdrew" on the transcript.
-A student withdrawing from a course after the drop period will receive the grade earned for the course.
+A student dropping a course after that time period and before the end of the ninth week of a full-term course or the fourth week of a half-term course (the 75% point), will receive the notation "Withdrew" on the transcript.
+A student withdrawing from a course after the drop period will receive the grade earned for the course and may not withdraw from class.